bd2r/Colorfull-Links/README.md

-# Colorfull-Links
+# About Colorfull-Links
-Is a theme that add colors to each link for discord
+Is a theme that add colors to links for discord

 ![image](https://user-images.githubusercontent.com/92543075/223371421-fed9ab02-5d78-467f-a03c-a1f4c925121c.jpg)